KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 1/chapitre2/index.md

 #### First-Order Markov Models
 - In a **first-order Markov model**, the probability of the next word depends only on the previous word:
-$$
-  P(y_n \vert y_1, y_2, \dots, y_{n-1}) = P(y_n \vert y_{n-1})
+$$ P(y_n \vert y_1, y_2, \dots, y_{n-1}) = P(y_n \vert y_{n-1}) $$
-$$

 - **Example**: Given the sequence "I am going to the," the model predicts the next word based on "the" (e.g., "store," "park").

 #### Markov Chains and N-grams
 - **N-grams** are a generalization of the first-order Markov model where the prediction depends on the previous $N$ words.
   - **Bigram (2-grams)**: Depends on the previous word.
   - **Trigram (3-grams)**: Depends on the previous two words.
 - Training an N-gram model involves counting the occurrences of word pairs or triplets in a corpus and estimating their probabilities.
-- **Limitation**:
-  - The model only captures local context, and many word combinations may not appear in the training data (data sparsity).
-  - Example: For "I went to the park" → the trigram model would use "to the park" to predict the next word.
+In other words, in order to compute the language model, we need to calculate the probability of words and the conditional probability of a word given the previous few words.
+Note that such probabilities are language model parameters.

 #### Issues with N-grams
 - **Data sparsity**: As $N$ increases, the number of possible word sequences increases exponentially, leading to many unseen word combinations.
-- **Limited context**: Even with higher-order N-grams, the model only considers a fixed window of past words (e.g., bigrams, trigrams), which is often insufficient for capturing longer dependencies.
+- **Limited context**:  N-gram models consider only a fixed window of preceding words (e.g., bigrams, trigrams).
+This fixed context window is often insufficient for capturing longer-range dependencies and nuances in language, limiting the model's ability to understand and generate coherent text over longer passages.
 - **Computational complexity**: Storing and processing large N-gram models becomes computationally expensive as $N$ increases.
+This complexity can slow down processing and make the models less practical for large-scale applications.
+- **Out-of-Vocabulary (OOV) Words**: N-gram models struggle with words or sequences that were not present in the training data.
+When encountering these OOV words during testing or real-world application, the model may fail to provide accurate predictions or generate meaningful text.

 #### Moving Beyond N-grams
 - To overcome these limitations, models need to account for more extensive context, beyond just the last few words.